Structure, Management, and People

 SAOT in the Framework of FAU

 The integration of SAOT into the university is shown in the figure below, in which also the structure of SAOT is roughly displayed.
 As a basis for the coordination of the structured doctoral programs in different research disciplines, FAU has established a graduate school that provides the institutional framework for different graduate schools at the university.
 The FAU Graduate School itself does not have any particular thematic focus but establishes classes in different research fields.
-SAOT is one of the interdisciplinary classes (as IMPRS is).
+SAOT is one of the interdisciplinary classes.
 The FAU Graduate School provides several supporting measures for the structured and guided progress to graduation, besides support for incoming and outgoing post-graduates, key qualification courses and foreign and German language courses, social programs, e.g., the eScience and eQualification environments for the individual doctoral programs.

 Organization, Administration, and Quality Control Structure

-The EC is assisted by the EAB consisting of internationally renowned scientists and businessmen from within the field of optical technologies whose members are elected by the EC from a list proposed by the graduate school member assembly.
+The EC is assisted by the EAB consisting of internationally renowned scientists and businessmen from the field of optical technologies whose members are elected by the EC from a list proposed by the graduate school member assembly.
 The EAB monitors the quality of the graduate program and the progress of development of SAOT

-The Graduate School Member Assemblies (GMA) meet at least once a year, separately the assembly of the senior scientists (all PIs, AIs, mentors and ambassadors) and the assembly of the doctoral researchers.
+The Graduate School Member Assemblies (GMA) meet at least once a year, separately the assembly of the senior scientists (all PIs, AIs, Mentors and Ambassadors) and the assembly of the doctoral researchers.
 Both assemblies are informed by the BoD on the progress, the new projects started or planned and on all the other activities of SAOT which may be of particular interest.
 The GMA of the senior scientists proposes the members of the EC to be selected and the members of the EAB to be selected by the EC.
 Besides becoming informed by the BoD on the SAOT status, the GMA of the DCs discusses items to be of particular interest of the DCs.
-Additionally the doctoral candidate is elected (and two substitutes), who represents the concerns of the doctoral researchers in the monthly EC meetings.
+Additionally the doctoral candidate is elected (and two substitutes), who represents the concerns of the doctoral researchers in the EC meetings.